pdwaggoner/plotmm/README.md

 In collaboration with [Fong Chan](https://github.com/tinyheero) (Achilles Therapeutics) and [Lu Zhang](https://github.com/LuZhang0128) (University of Chicago), we have developed `plotmm` for tidy visualization of mixture models.
 This package is a substantial update to the [`plotGMM` package](https://CRAN.R-project.org/package=plotGMM).

-To get started, read the "Getting Started" vignette, which includes a few basic examples.

 ## Install

 Load the latest version: